Ricardo Estanislao Zulueta

-Ricardo Estanislao Zulueta (Ricardo E. Zulueta; born 1962) is a contemporary artist and writer whose work has been exhibited internationally.
-Zulueta’s interdisciplinary practice includes video, photography, painting, sculpture, installation, public art/interventions and performance.
+Ricardo Estanislao Zulueta (Ricardo E. Zulueta; born 1962) is an interdisciplinary artist, scholar, and writer whose work has been exhibited internationally.
+Zulueta's interdisciplinary practice includes video, photography, software, mixed media, painting, sculpture, installation, public art/interventions, and performance.
 His work explores intersectional concerns of gender, sexuality, behavior, and identity within socio-political landscapes.
-His research and writing focuses on cinema, media, technology, cultural studies, and art history.
+His research and writing focuses on cinema, media, technology, queer studies, cultural studies, and art history.

 Early life and education

 Zulueta was born in Havana, Cuba and grew up in Miami, Florida.
 During his career he has lived and worked in New York City and Miami.
 Zulueta studied Visual Art, Museum Studies, and Arts Policy at graduate school at New York University where he was selected to be the distinguished Helbein Scholar.
 Dr. Zulueta earned a Ph.D. in Cinema and Interactive Media Studies and an M.F.A. in Visual Arts from University of Miami where he was named a McKnight Doctoral Fellow.